 Before reading this piece it is important to note that the speaker is more than likely the poet herself, Fleur Adcock and that the children mentioned in lines 12 and 14 are likely Adcock’s own.
 Adcock is from New Zealand, and this island, which is located to the south is somewhere she felt represented all that was wrong with her homeland.

 Though it may be filled with beauty, when one looks closer there is a lot more under the surface.
-All that being said, a reader should decide whether to acknowledge this contextual detail, or to read the poem at face value, as both methods of analysis have value.
-You can read the full poem here.
+All that being said, a reader should decide whether to acknowledge this contextual detail or to read the poem at face value, as both methods of analysis have value.

 Summary of Stewart Island